 Are All Women Bisexual?
-April 30, 2018 – Posted in: Industry Telegram, News
+April 30, 2018 – Posted in: Adult Industry News, LGBTQ, News

 How many times have you watched porn and saw a virginal young girl seemingly surrender to a more experienced woman after a few caress and kisses?
 Sure, porn fulfills a fantasy for a certain demographic.
 But the inherent bisexuality of women is rooted in nature.

 With The Right Mood, And The Right Time

 Dr. Satoshi Kanazawa, a psychologist at the London School of Economics and Political Science, posits that women respond to sexual stimuli a lot different than men or gays.
 For instance, never in a million years would you find a man getting aroused at watching another man’s erect phallus.
 Whether they admit it or not, straight men can find other men attractive according to society’s standards of beauty.
 But if say, for example, Brad Pitt will drop his pants and spoon them, revulsion would probably be the first reaction

 With women, it’s different because there are other factors at play.
 According to Kanazawa, if the monthly sexual peak coincides with the right partner–meaning there’s a certain attraction there—and if placed in the right move, women can be sexually pliant and prone to experiment with another woman.